 Her Facebook page had a few hundred followers made up of mostly friends and family.
 She assumed everyone on her page was her client audience this is often not the case especially when it’s mostly liked by your family.

 She only posted on her Facebook page a few times a week and they were simply posts selling what she was offering, no engagement, no interesting posts, no shares, no value, just selling, selling, selling.
 This is a very common reason why therapists and healers end up with no clients.

-She couldn’t understand why the two clients she had a year ago didn’t come back for a treatment every week.
+She couldn’t understand why the two clients she had nearly a year ago didn’t come back for treatment every week.
 She said they both said they were pleased with the treatment.
 She assumed every client would be a regular client.
 On further questioning she admitted she never invested in regular treatments, never mind weekly treatments.
 So why did she assume her clients would?
-In-fact when I asked another this same question she actually said she wouldn’t invest in therapy treatments as it was a luxury.
+In fact, when I asked another holistic practitioner this same question she actually said she wouldn’t invest in therapy treatments as it was a luxury.
 This is a clear example of not aligning with, valuing, or believing in the products or services you offer.

-Also like many holistic businesses she genuinely thought she could get lots of clients without investing any money in marketing.
+- Also like many holistic businesses she genuinely thought she could get lots of clients without investing any money in marketing.
 She genuinely thought she couldn’t afford to advertise, but having no clients she came to realise she couldn’t afford not to invest.
 So we discussed how she could afford to start attracting new clients.

 Like many holistic business owners, she was trying to market to everyone and anyone and ended up with no clients.
-One of her training schools told her that her healing modalities and therapies could be used on almost any conditions and ailments.
+One of her training schools told her that her healing modalities and therapies could be used on almost any condition and ailment.
 So she naively believed her ideal client was everyone with pain or certain health conditions.